theochem/cardboardlint/README.rst

 Cheap lint solution for PRs.

-This is a wrapper for other linters, which only reports messages related to lines that have changed compared to some other commit, e.g. the head of the branch being merged into.
-It is a simple and more customizable alternative to tools like Hound CI, Stickler CI, Linthub.io, landscape.io etc.
+This is a wrapper for a collection of linters, intended to be used on a project in a Git repository.
+Cardboardlint can report only those messages related to lines that have changed in your development branch, compared to another commit, e.g. the HEAD of the branch to merge into.
+This is intended to make life easier for contributors to a project: in their pull requests, they will only see linting issues related to the code they have touched.
+Cardboardlint is a simple non-hosted and more customizable alternative to commercial services like Hound CI, Stickler CI, Linthub.io, landscape.io etc.

-It can be used as follows:
+Cardboardlint can be used as follows:

 - Install cardboardlint, which requires python 3.6 or 3.7 and PyYaml.
-  At the moment we don't have a release yet, so it needs to be directly installed from our git repository as follows:
+You must have Python 3 installed, PyYaml will be installed automatically for you with the instructions below.

   .. code:: bash

+      # Install cardboardlint with pip.
+Any of the following that works for you
+      # is fine:
+      pip install cardboardlint
+      pip install cardboardlint --user
+      python3 -m pip install cardboardlint
-      pip install --upgrade git+https://github.com/theochem/cardboardlint.git@master#egg=cardboardlint
+      python3 -m pip install cardboardlint --user
+      # Or install cardboardlint with conda:
+      conda install theochem::cardboardlint

 - Add a ``.cardboardlint.yml`` to the root of your source tree.
 It should at least contain a ``linters`` section with a list of linters, e.g.